tekknolagi/tekknolagi.github.com/_posts/2025-03-27-ir-lvalues.md

 The `Name` case represents an *un-evaluated name* for use in either loads or stores.

-The `Attr` case represents an *un-evaluated attrbute lookup* for use in either loads or stores.
+The `Attr` case represents an *un-evaluated attribute lookup* for use in either loads or stores.
 The left hand side (the receiver, if you will) has already been evaluated---it's an `InsnId`, and therefore also committed to the IR buffer---but the right hand side has not.